benjibex/GreenPiThumb/README.md

 # GreenThumbProject
-RaspberryPi code for automated IoT Garden with humidity and temperature sensor, and LED linked to a web page and Firebase realtime database
+RaspberryPi code for automated IoT Garden with humidity and temperature sensor, and LED linked to a web page and Firebase realtime database.

-Project was a team effort, not just myself, but I was the product owner.
+Project was a team effort, not just my own work.
+I was the product owner.